 As well as all the benefits mentioned in the features section, the Hawk 5:

 - Includes a spare arm and hardware – this is almost unheard of and means any downtime after a crash is minimised.
-No more waiting for the post before you can make repairs!
+No more waiting for the post before you can make repairs and it means there are minimal extras to buy when getting this drone!

 - Includes dipole whip, RHCP and LHCP Pagoda II antennas.
 Normally drones come with only the one, so to have all three antenna variations included is a real plus and helps to ensure compatibility with any setup.

 - Is extremely light weight for a RTF quad.
-At only 270 grams (including props) this will be a very nimble quad and will be ideal for tight courses or freestyle.
+The Hawk 5 weight comes in at only 270 grams (including props) this will be a very nimble quad and will be ideal for tight courses or freestyle.

-- Allows you to put your battery anywhere.
+- Emax Hawk 5 battery compatibility is great.
+The frame allows you to put your battery anywhere.
 Whether you prefer top, bottom or sideways on top, the Hawk 5 has mounting options for all of these popular battery placements.
 This provides great flexibility as you can use the bottom mount for racing and the top mount for freestyle.
+The Hawk can accept a large range of 4S LiPo batteries, but we would recommend something around 1,300-1,500 mAh for racing.
+If you want to go for longer cruises with less agility, something larger like an 1,800-2,200 mAh would also be ok.
+In terms of C rating, the higher the better, but anything above 40-50C should be ok for beginners.
+For serious racers 70-100C is preferable.

 - Clean build using the proven Magnum F4 Tower System – FC, ESC, Receiver and VTX all neatly stacked within the main body of the frame.
 This makes for a clean build but also provides the ESCs protection compared to out on the arms, where they are exposed to damage.